tnear/linux/mount.md

 <truncated>
 ```

+### `noexec`
+The `noexec` flag prevents executing binaries in that mounted partition.
+However, simple workarounds exist.

 ## Mount flash drive
 Assume there is a flash drive located at `/dev/flash_sdd`.
 This mounts that flash drive to an existing `/media/photos` directory.
 ```